VSadov/VSadov.github.io/_posts/2016-10-01-conditional-receiver.md

 }
 ```

-It may seem like the usage of conditional operators could result in a lot of extra locals.
+It may seem like the usage of conditional access could result in a lot of extra locals.
 However that is generally not a problem.
 The temporary only needs to exist "logically".
 In many cases compiler can achieve the same results by simply duplicating the value on the VES execution stack.

 The actual IL for the code above looks like: